aybehrouz/argennon/gfm/avm.md

 ![image](../img/Alg2s.png)

-The block proposer is responsible for proposing an efficient execution DAG alongside his proposed block which will determine the ordering of block transactions and help validators to validate transactions in parallel.
+The block proposer is responsible for proposing an efficient execution DAG alongside his proposed block.
+This execution DAG will determine the ordering of block transactions and help validators to validate transactions in parallel.
 Since with better parallelization a block can contain more transactions, a proposer is incentivized enough to find a good execution DAG for transactions.

 ### Concurrent Counters